 Timeout!
 Attempting to greatly revise the outdated look with my trusty blog.
-Opinions regarding the whole look at http://outlandoutfitting.com?
-Unquestionably a reputable outfitter if seeking in the Manitoba location.
+Opinions regarding the whole look at https://www.fitteddoors.co.uk?
+Unquestionably an affordable kitchen renovator if seeking in the OTH location.
 Leave your feedback.
 Many thanks!

 These cookies came to fruition one nightwhen I wanted something slightly sweet and had just gotten fresh apples from my CSA.
 I had no eggs on hand, so I used "flax eggs" instead.
 Flax eggs are simply 1 tablespoon ground flaxseed plus 3 tablespoons hot water per each "egg" you need.
 The have the added benefit of making the cookies vegan or suitable for those with egg sensitivity, and they add even more healthy fiber.
 Plus, they work incredibly well in cookies like these with more of a rustic look!
 Even better, these cookies contain no added sugar .
 None!
 They're sweetened only with dates.
 How's that for a healthy treat?

 Gluten-free, dairy-free, vegan, no added sugar.
 These moist, lightly sweetened cookies are a perfect snack to celebrate the fall season.

 2 flax eggs (2 Tbs. ground flax seed + 6 Tbs. hot water)

 1/2 teaspoon baking powder

 1/2 tablespoon cinnamon

 1/2 teaspoon ground ginger